markcullen111/bot11/PROGRESS_UPDATE.md

 ## What We've Accomplished

+### Streamlit UI and Backend Integration
+- ✅ Improved the API layer with proper async handling for Streamlit integration
+- ✅ Added thread-safe run_async function to handle coroutines in Streamlit's synchronous environment
+- ✅ Created a better SharedState design pattern with direct property access
+- ✅ Enhanced error handling in API module with proper fallbacks for debug mode
+- ✅ Fixed data update mechanism to work properly with asyncio
+- ✅ Improved mock data generation for testing and demo purposes

-### Streamlit Cloud Deployment
+### Streamlit App Enhancements
-- ✅ Created standalone Streamlit deployment file `streamlit_cloud_standalone.py` that doesn't depend on external imports
-- ✅ Fixed directory creation issues by ensuring all required directories exist before any file operations
+- ✅ Added trading pair management in the sidebar
+- ✅ Improved dashboard with technical indicator visualizations
+- ✅ Enhanced the strategy control page with better configuration options
-- ✅ Added proper error handling for logging and file operations to prevent application crashes
+- ✅ Implemented proper error handling for API imports
-- ✅ Successfully pushed deployment code to GitHub on branch `streamlit_cloud_deploy`
-- ✅ Created comprehensive cloud deployment documentation in `CLOUD_DEPLOYMENT.md`
+- ✅ Added better portfolio visualization in the dashboard
+- ✅ Improved position and trade display with styling

 ### Debug Mode Enhancements
 - ✅ Fixed RiskManager initialization to properly accept and use debug mode flag